Longwinter93/DataEngineeringProjects/DataEngineeringProject4/README.md

 Adding a new Data Engineering Project ;)
 The project is in the process of doing!

--- implementing kafka - learning about it and it creates topic -- correcting code and putting corrections on it
+-- Addin to all scripts  notes that print it works and so on -- implementing kafka - learning about it and it creates topic -- correcting code and putting corrections on it
 -- running automatically all script codes and download jar drivers automatically